-One drawback(not really) is that they change their vpn password every 1-2 weeks.
-This means you need to visit their site every 1-2 weeks for the new password before you can use their service.
-I however have created a simple GUI bash script that fetches the password automatically and makes using their vpn super easy.
+One drawback(not really) is that they change their vpn password every few days.
+This means you need to visit their site every few days for the new password before you can use their service.
+I however have created a simple GUI bash script that saves the password for you so that you only need to enter it every few days and makes using their vpn super easy.
 Download at the bottom of this page.

 As you can see from the pictures at the top of this page, VPNBook GUI is simply a bash script gui to manage/control VPNBook.com’s service.
 The gui makes it simple to use the vpn like any other vpn that has it’s own app.

 - No need to enter any commands in terminal